 When Augustus is drowning in the chocolate river, Charlie holds out a giant lollipop for him to grab onto.
 As Augustus grabs the lollipop, there is the distinct sound of him grabbing something plastic (which the actual prop is likely made of).
 But the lollipop is supposed to be made of pure sugar, which would not have made that sound.

-Every time the computer technician programs the computer to tell him the location of the (then 3) remaining Golden Tickets, he presses the same two buttons over and over again, even though each program he submits is different.
+Every time the computer technician programs the computer to tell him the location of the (then 3) remaining Golden Tickets, he presses the same three buttons over and over again, even though each program he submits is different.

 After the 2nd Golden Ticket is found, the newscaster says that they are entering the 43rd day of the contest.
 Three more tickets need to be found and the date of the Chocolate Factory tour is October 1st.
 Therefore the contest started at least in August, if not earlier.
 Yet Charlie is in school when the news of the contest is announced.
 Very doubtful that there would be school in the middle of the summer.